-I worked in the non-governmental organisation sector for several years before joining the Department of Environment, Water and Natural Resources (DEWNR) six years ago.
+I worked in the non-governmental organisation sector for several years before joining the Department for Environment and Water (DEW) six years ago.
 I quickly fell in love with the ADS and when a position came up, I took my chance.

 What do you encounter in a ‘normal’ day on the job?